hanfak/topics-to-learn/testing-reading-maintaining.md/testing.md

   * Have all dependencies up and running and not using a stub
 * Release testing
 * Testing in different environments in the pipeline
+* Smoke Tests
+  * Run actual workflow, and see if works (something that does not affect other services but does some interal business logic)

 ## Stubs